 Lesson 4: Creating a Chart Report

-The fourth quarter of the year has just ended, and the sales manager asked you to produce a chart that shows product annual sales for each sales region.
-He wants to compare the historical sales data with the current data.
+The fourth quarter of the year has just ended, and you have been asked to produce a chart that shows product annual sales for each sales region.
+The sales manager wants to compare the historical sales data with the current data.
 Here's a sketch of the report that the sales manager has given to you, a bar chart:

 Additionally, the sales manager requests that the report should be provided in Microsoft Excel file.
-This is not a problem, because you can export all predefined reports in Logi Report to HTML, PDF, Excel, RTF, XML, Text, Postscript, Mail, and Fax.
+This is not a problem, because all pre-defined reports in Logi Report can be exported to HTML, PDF, Excel, RTF, XML, Text, Postscript, Mail, and Fax.

 Follow the tasks below to finish creating the report: